Ukraine–NATO relations: Ukrainian Revolution and Russian attacks on Ukraine

 In late August 2014, NATO released satellite imagery showing Russian forces operating inside Ukraine (see 2014 Russian invasion of the Donbas).
 NATO, the OSCE and other observers also reported that a large amount of weaponry, including advanced weapons, artillery and tanks, were being sent from Russia to the Russian paramilitaries in Ukraine.
 Russia denied the claims.
 At NATO's Wales summit in early September 2014, NATO Secretary General Rasmussen saidRussia is now fighting against Ukraine, in Ukraine.
 Russian troops and Russian tanks are attacking the Ukrainian forces.
 And while talking about peace, Russia has not made one single step to make peace possible".
 The NATO-Ukraine Commission issued a statement condemning Russia's actions and saying "Russia must end its support for militants in eastern Ukraine, withdraw its troops and stop its military activities along and across the Ukrainian border".

 Because of the invasion, Ukraine's government said it would ask parliament to end the country's non-aligned status and put it on a path towards NATO membership.
-The government also signaled that it hoped for major non-NATO ally status with the United States, NATO's largest military power and contributor.
+The government also signaled that it hoped for major non-NATO ally (MNNA) status with the United States, NATO's largest military power and contributor.
+That year, a bill was introduced to the US Congress to grant MNNA status to Georgia, Moldova, and Ukraine.